turingschool/mentorship-curriculum-site/README.md

 # Mentorship Curriculum Site
-This is a small static Jekyll site that contains the front end program's lessons and projects.
+This is a small static Jekyll site that contains resources and information about the Mentorship Program at Turing.

 ## License